CallumJMac/CallumJMac.github.io/_posts/2024-04-22-blog-lllm-promt-detection.md

   - text classification
 ---

-I have uploaded the complete code (Python and Jupyter notebook) on GitHub: https://github.com/CallumJMac/prompt_classification
+I have uploaded the complete code (Python and Jupyter notebook) on [GitHub](https://github.com/CallumJMac/prompt_classification)

 *Disclaimer: I am new to blogging.
 So, if there are any mistakes, please do let me know.
 All feedback is appreciated.*